 Step 4: Right-click the Scan key and then select New > DWORD (32-bit) Value.
 Name this DWORD as AvgCPULoadFactor, switch the value data editor to Decimal, and set the value data to a value of 5 to 100.

-In this article, four main solutions for fixing the high disk usage of Wsappx are displayed.
-Please try to solutions that correspond to your own situation in order to fix the issue of Wsappx taking high disk space.
+In this article, 4 main solutions for fixing the high disk usage of Wsappx are displayed.
+Try them now.

 This article comes to an end.
 You may be able to customize max CPU usage for Windows Defender scan after referring to the three methods in this article.
 If you have any doubts about the above steps, please a message in the following comment zone and we will reply to you ASAP.